MicrosoftPremier/VstsExtensions/BuildQualityChecks/en-US/PullRequests.md

 If you don't want to run some of the build steps (e.g., publishing of build artifacts) during pull request validation, you can use [task conditions](https://docs.microsoft.com/en-us/azure/devops/pipelines/process/conditions?view=azure-devops&tabs=yaml) to only run those steps when needed.
 Since it is harder to understand what a pipeline does the more conditions you add, though, it is better to use mulitple pipeline definitons whenever there are lots of differences between a regular build and a pull request validation build.

 #### Prerequisites
-In order to use the *Build Quality Checks* task as a pull request quality gate, simply create a pipeline definition that contains the taks and configure this pipeline as a *build validation* pipeline in the branch policy:
+In order to use the *Build Quality Checks* task as a pull request quality gate, simply create a pipeline definition that contains the tasks and configure this pipeline as a *build validation* pipeline in the branch policy:

 ![Build Validation](../assets/BuildValidation.png "Configuration a pull request validation build")